-Sioux Falls Bike Trail Loop is a 19.1 mile heavily trafficked loop trail located near Sioux Falls, SD that features a waterfall and is rated as moderate.
+Sioux Falls Bike Trail Loop is a 19.1 mile heavily trafficked loop trail located near Sioux Falls, South Dakota that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.

 This loop trail is paved and circles most of central Sioux Falls.
 There are multiple access points including some branch trails.
 It is used for biking, running, walking and rollerblading.
 It follows the Big Sioux River.
 The highlight is the Falls at Falls Park where there is an observation tower.
 This loop trail is paved and circles most of central Sioux Falls.
 Most of the Eastern and Southern trail goes through interconnected city parks creating multiple access points.
 It is used for biking, running, walking and rollerblading.
 It follows the Big Sioux River.
 The highlight is the Falls at Falls Park where there is an observation tower.
 The Eastern and Southern portions have the heaviest use and the trails are wider there.
 The greatest elevation change is going North of Falls Park where there is an extended incline, bridge over the diversion channel spillway, and switchbacks.
 The rest is an easy mostly flat trail about 18 miles total.